-Pete Kiehart is a visual journalist and artist splitting time between Paris, France and Kyiv, Ukraine.
+Pete Kiehart is an American visual journalist and artist who splits his time between Paris, France and Kyiv, Ukraine.
 Previously, he worked for The San Francisco Chronicle, where he was a visuals editor and photographer.

-Pete has also maintained a close relationship with the Eddie Adams Workshop since attending the Sixteenth Workshop as the High School Photographer of the Year.
+Pete maintains a close relationship with The Eddie Adams Workshop since attending the Sixteenth Workshop as the High School Photographer of the Year.
 He has supported the workshop in numerous positions including as assistant producer of the workshop, as workshop photographer and as a member of the faculty.

-Pete holds a Bachelor’s Degree in Public Policy Studies from Duke University.
+Pete holds a Bachelor’s Degree in Public Policy Studies from Duke University and has completed Hostile Environment and First Aid Training as a beneficiary of the Rory Peck Trust.
 Before transferring to Duke, he spent two years studying at Ohio University’s School of Visual Communication.
 When not working with photography and photographers, Pete enjoys riding bicycles, traveling, and making people laugh.